defi-wonderland/opUSDC/README.md

 yarn script:deploy:broadcast
 ```

+### Tips For Verifying

+- Remember to set the EVM version to `paris` when verifying the contracts.
+- If you are verifying manually through a block explorer UI, you can choose a single Soldiity file option and use `forge flatten <contract_name> > <flattened_contract_name>` to get the flattened contract and avoid having to upload multiple Solidity files.

 ## Migrating to Native USDC
 > ⚠️ Migrating to native USDC is a manual process that requires communication with Circle, this section assumes both parties are ready to migrate to native USDC.
 Please review [Circle’s documentation](https://www.circle.com/blog/bridged-usdc-standard) to learn about the process around Circle obtaining ownership of the Bridged USDC Standard token contract.